Ouyang Nana: Acting

 Ouyang first attracted attention with her appearance in the 2014 romance film, Beijing Love Story where she played a cellist.
 She next starred in the sports film To the Fore, where she was nominated for the Best Supporting Actress at the Macau International Film Festival.

 In 2016, she began filming for the science fiction film, Bleeding Steel with Jackie Chan.
 The same year, she made her small-screen debut in the romance comedy drama Yes!
 Mr. Fashion opposite Chen Xuedong.

 In 2017, she was cast as the female lead in the youth film Secret Fruit, based on the novel of the same name by Rao Xueman.

 In 2018, she was cast as the female lead in the fantasy adventure drama The Great Ruler opposite Roy Wang.

-Personal life

-Ouyang has ancestors from Ji'an, Jiangxi.
-She is the daughter of veteran actors Ouyang Long and Fu Juan.
-She is also the niece of Taiwanese pop singer Ouyang Fei Fei.
-After she left Curtis, in September 2018, Ouyang resumed her studies at the Berklee College of Music.